 The Poynter Fellowship in Journalism at Yale brings distinguished journalists and members of the media to campus to interact with students, faculty, and the public.
 By way of lectures, panels, seminar discussions, and informal meetings, Poynter aims to provide a cultivated look at topics of interest from all possible perspectives.
-This year, the program hopes to address the theme of “Fact-based Journalism Under Siege,” while analyzing the current shifts in journalism, civil discourse, and the academy.

-For 2017-2018, Poynter particularly seeks to encourage events, including panels, in which faculty members play roles as moderators and/or leaders of discussion.
+For 2018-2019, Poynter particularly seeks to encourage events, including panels, in which faculty members play roles as moderators and/or leaders of discussion.
 Large-scale or multi-session events may be eligible for substantially more support than listed above.